What Kills Long-Distance Relationships: These 12 Things

 How to deal

-• Communication about preferences: Discuss each other’s preferences for activities.
+• Communication about preferences: Discuss each other’s preferences for online activities.
 Find a balance that accommodates both partners’ interests

 Related Reading: 3 Harsh Facts About Long Distance Relationships You Must Know